kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## Why It Matters

-Every model has a limit on how many tokens it can handle.
+Every model has a limit on how many tokens it can handle
-That limit defines the context window.
+That limit defines the context window
 Longer input → more tokens → higher cost

 > Understanding why concepts matter helps you apply them appropriately.
 This context prevents cargo-cult adoption of practices that don't fit your situation.